guruprasad9610/Hospital_Management_System/README.md

 # Hospital_Management_System

 Hospital Management System is a comprehensive and user-friendly software solution designed to streamline and automate various administrative and clinical processes within a healthcare facility.
 This open-source project is dedicated to improving the efficiency and effectiveness of hospitals, clinics, and healthcare centers worldwide.
-This system simplifies and automates tasks related to patient management, appointment scheduling, billing, and more, enabling healthcare providers to focus on delivering quality patient care.
+This system simplifies and automates tasks related to patient management, appointment scheduling, billing, and more, enabling healthcare providers to focus on delivering quality patient care

 ## Features